Microsoft/azure-docs.pt-pt/articles/active-directory/reports-monitoring/troubleshoot-missing-data-download.md

 ## <a name="cause"></a>Causa

-Quando você baixa os logs de atividade no portal do Azure, limitamos a escala a 250.000 registros, classificados por mais recentes primeiro.
+Ao descarregar registos de atividade sintetizados no portal Azure, limitamos a escala a 250.000 discos, classificados pela primeira vez.

 ## <a name="resolution"></a>Resolução